zfireear/Machine-Learning/network_compression/network_compression.md

 - Neuron pruning
   The pruning network architecture is regular
   Easy to implement, easy to speed up

+### Pruning weight off v.s.
+Pruning neuron off
+The difference between weight and neuron pruning is that pruning off a neuron is equivalent to cutting off the entire column of a matrix.
+But as a result, the speed will be faster.
+Because the overall matrix becomes smaller after neuron pruning.
+But the weight pruning remains the same size, with many holes.

 ## Knowledge Distillation
 We firstly train a large/Teacher network ,and then train a small/Student network to mimic large network.
 For example, train a large network to recognize image.
 We got 70% for "1", 20% for "7", 10% for "9".
 Together train a small networn with same training data to produce same output.